High Frequency Chest Wall Oscillation (HFCWO) in children

 HFCWO is defined by extra-thoracic oscillations generated by forces external to the respiratory system (Warwick 1991).
-External chest wall oscillations are applied using an inflatable vest around the torso attached to a machine which vibrates at variable frequencies and intensities, as set by the operator, to ensure the individual’s comfort and associated concordance (Fig 1.).
+External chest wall oscillations are applied using an inflatable vest around the torso which is either battery operated (Fig. 1) or is attached to a machine (Fig. 2) which vibrates at variable frequencies and intensities, as set by the operator, to ensure the individual’s comfort and associated concordance.

 There is some evidence based literature on the Vest and it is worth considering in individual circumstances related to lung pathology and those with co-morbidities.

 HFCWO uses positive and negative pressure changes to augment peripheral and tracheal mucus movement towards the airway opening (Gross & King, 1984).
 Air pulses are transmitted to the vest at a high frequency increasing oscillatory chest wall compressions.
 During inflation the pressure increases to between 5 and 20 cm H2O causing a short burst of expiratory flow of up to 1.6L/second.
 The device usually operates between 2 and 25Hz.

 It is thought that secretion mobilization is enhanced by the use HFCWO by increasing the air-liquid sheer forces during expiration.
 Another theory is that displacement of the airway walls may disengage secretions and enhance the effect of air-liquid flow.
 HFCWO is also thought to enhance ciliary beating and change the tenacity of bronchial secretions, making them less thick and therefore easier to expectorate (Hansen & Warwick, 1990).

 Prescription of the technique

 HFCWO allows the patient to receive treatment to a large portion of their lung in a variety of modified postural drainage positions.
 It can be also done in sitting, thereby eliminating issues associated with reflux and certain modified positions.